C language, Programming

 Step 1: Download/update the latest version of dev C++

-Go ahead and download the latest build of dev C++.
-I’m using version 5.11 while creating this article.
-You might get an upgrade, but the procedure remains the same.
-You can check your dev c++ version by selecting “help” from the top menu and selecting “About Dev C++.”
+You can download the latest build of dev C++ which is obviously an open-source IDE.
+For this tutorial, I’m using the 5.11 version.
+You might get an upgrade, but the procedure should remain the same.
+To check your dev c++ version, select “help” from the top menu and go to the “About Dev C++” section.

 Step 2: Add header source files into the Dev C++ directory